Bridgewater Train Station

 Location.
 40° 33.591′ N, 74° 33.106′ W. Marker is in Bridgewater Township, New Jersey, in Somerset County.
 Touch for map.
 Marker is in this post office area: Bridgewater NJ 08807, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on September 11, 2019.
-This page originally submitted on September 11, 2019, by Russell Galen of Lambertville, New Jersey.
-This page has been viewed 32 times since then.
+It was originally submitted on September 11, 2019, by Russell Galen of Lambertville, New Jersey.
+This page has been viewed 60 times since then and 21 times this year.
 Photos: 1, 2. submitted on September 11, 2019, by Russell Galen of Lambertville, New Jersey. • Andrew Ruppenstein was the editor who published this page.